jan-cieslik/cancer_informatics/docs/learning_R/functions_libraries.md

 ```
 :::

-Using return at the conclusion of the function body is not usually beneficial, although it might be useful in some instances.
+Using `return()` at the conclusion of the function body is not usually beneficial, although it might be useful in some instances.

-## Function scoping
+## Function Scoping

-Function scoping means that variables specified within a function are inaccessible outside of that function.
+Function scoping means that variables specified within a function are inaccessible outside that function.

-Consider our global R environment (our whole program) to be a room that contains all of the objects, variables, functions, etc. that we have utilized.
+Consider our global R environment (our whole program) to be a room that contains all the objects, variables, functions, etc. that we have utilized.
 When we call a variable x, R will search around the room to get the value of x.

 :::tip